Slept through your iPhone alarm again ⏰? We’ve all been there. Definitely not a good way to start the day.

 So let’s get right into the steps one can take.

-16 Steps to Fix iPhone Alarm Not Working or Not Going Off
+16 Fixes for iPhone Alarm Not Working or Going Off

 1. Ensure the Mute Switch and Silent Mode are Turned Off